stashed/docs/docs/guides/latest/ownership.md

 |   8   |        2000         |         3000          |    &#10003;     |             root              |         &#10003;          |        2000         |                 &#10003;                  |
 |   9   |        2000         |         3000          |    &#10003;     |             3000              |         &#10003;          |        3000         |                 &#10007;                  |

-If we look at the table carefully, we will notice the following behaviors:
+If we look at the table carefully, we are going to notice the following behaviors:

 1. The user of the backup `sidecar` does not have any effect on backup.
 It just needs read permission of the target files.
 2. If the restore container runs as `root` user then original ownership of the restored files are preserved.